zacharyelston/DevOpsZealot/README.md

-# AI Git Container Orchestrator
+# DevOps AI Assistant

 A Streamlit-based interface for launching containerized AI agents that clone Git repositories, create branches, apply AI-powered code modifications, and push changes back to the repository.
+Fully integrated with Redmine project management for complete traceability.

 ## Architecture